Second contestant voted off I’m a Celebrity 2023

 She was then shown a VT, which depicted her respective clashes with Fred Sirieix and Nigel Farage.

-When asked about those encounters, Rose, who is also a TV host, said: “I’m not usually put in situations with people who don’t have the same walk of life as me, so when I hear their different mindsets, I’m shocked.
-So I automatically have to say something.
-But it is what it is.”
+When asked about those encounters, Rose, who is also a TV host, said: “I’m not usually put in situations where i’m around people that don’t have the same kind of walk of life as me, so when I hear they have different mindsets and I hear them, I’m shocked.
+So I automatically have to say something because, to me, it’s kind of shocking sometimes.
+But yeah, it is what it is.”

 Rose butted heads with Farage over the issue of cultural appropriation.